- Awards & Achievements

 - Governing Body

-The William Allitt School is committed to educating our students to recognise the multi-cultural, multi-faith and constantly evolving nature of British society.
+The William Allitt Academy is committed to educating our students to recognise the multi-cultural, multi-faith and constantly evolving nature of British society.
 The school is also dedicated to preparing them for adult life and ensuring that fundamental British values are promoted to all our students.

 In the formal PSHE curriculum, our students are taught about the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain, in contrast to other forms of government in other countries.
 Students are given the opportunity to make their views known both in formal academic settings and through our Student Council which represents and reports back to the forms in each Year Group.